 The city of Anaheim has a number of bikers who are riding to and from work or biking for exercise.
 Bicycle accidents can result in severe and debilitating injuries that can cause a lifetime of pain and disabilities.

 According to the California Highway Patrol Statewide Integrated Traffic Records System (SWITRS) Anaheim topped the list when it came to bike accident fatalities in Orange County.
-In Orange County as a whole, 12 people died and 1,199 were injured as a result of bicycle accidents during the same year.
+In Orange County as a whole, 12 people died, and 1,199 were injured due to bicycle accidents during the same year.

-The U.S. Centers for Disease Control and Prevention stated that more than 500,000 people in the United States are treated in emergency departments and more than 700 people die as a result of bicycle-related injuries.
+The U.S. Centers for Disease Control and Prevention stated that more than 500,000 people in the United States are treated in emergency departments, and more than 700 people die due to bicycle-related injuries.

-If a negligent driver or a dangerous roadway condition caused your bicycle accident injuries, it is important that you contact an experienced Anaheim bike accident attorney to examine your legal rights and options.
+Suppose a negligent driver or a dangerous roadway caused your bicycle accident injuries.
+In that case, you must contact an experienced Anaheim bike accident attorney to examine your legal rights and options.

 Which State Has the Most Bicycle Accidents in the Nation?